anthonynguyen/mread/README.md

 # mread

-Downloads manga from various sources.
+Web-based manga reader for various sources.

 ### How to run